backstage/backstage/plugins/graphql-common/README.md

 #### `@extend`

-`@extend` directive allows you to inherit fields from another entity.
+The `@extend` directive allows you to inherit fields from another entity.
 We created this directive to make it easier to implement interfaces that extend from other interfaces.
 It makes GraphQL types similar to extending types in TypeScript.
 In TypeScript, when a class extends another class, the child class automatically inherits properties and methods of the parent class.
 This functionality doesn't have an equivalent in GraphQL.
 Without this directive, the `IService` interface in GraphQL would need to reimplement many fields that are defined on implemented interfaces which leads to lots of duplication.

+> 💡Heads up! your interface must be prefixed with `I` letter\*\*.
+This is done to
+> avoid naming collisions because for each interface we generate an
+> object type.

-1. Using this directive, you can easily create a new interface that includes all of the properties of the parent.
-To use the directive **your interface must be prefixed with `I` letter**, it's done to avoid naming collisions because for each interface we generate an object type,
+1. Use this directive to define a new interface that includes all of the properties of the parent.

 ```graphql
 interface IService @extend(interface: "IComponent") {